 Diagnosing cancer may require a physical exam, as well as some imaging tests.
 A biopsy is usually necessary to identify cancer.
 Treating the cancer can help shrink or eliminate the tumor.
 That may help prevent future episodes of bed-wetting.

 Diabetes with uncontrolled blood sugars can change urination.
 When blood sugars are high, the amount of urine increases as the kidneys try to manage sugar levels.
 This can lead to bed-wetting, excessive urination (more than 3 liters per day), and frequent urination.

 Treating diabetes often eases the variety of urinary symptoms.
 Treatment of diabetes typically requires a combination of lifestyle changes, oral medications, or insulin injections.
 Your treatment plan depends on the type you have and your overall health.

 Obstructive sleep apnea is a sleep disorder that causes you to stop and start breathing repeatedly.
-One study found that 7 percent of people with this sleep disorder experience bed-wetting.
+One study found that of people with this sleep disorder experience bed-wetting.
 Urinating during your sleep may become more frequent as the sleep apnea worsens.